asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 | Spain | ES  | Agrupación de comunidades autónomas (7) | Comunidades y ciudades Autónomas (19) | **Provincias + islas + Ceuta, Melilla (59)** | Municipios (8131) |
 | *United Kingdom* * | UK  | Government Office Regions (12) | Counties (41) | Upper tier authorities (179) | Lower tier authorities (400) |

 Source: Extended from [Eurostat LAU page](https://ec.europa.eu/eurostat/web/nuts/national-structures).
 Number of regions are given in brackets.
 The region at which the data is available is highlighted in bold.
-For some countries, NUTS0 and NUTS1 are the same.
+For some countries, NUTS 0 and NUTS 1 are the same.
 Countries marked with a * are not in the EU and do not have to provide data at consistent NUTS3/LAU levels. *Italicized* countries are still being processed.

 # Sources of country level datasets